 Designated Main Street Programs

-Our Designated Main Street Programs use the National Main Street Center’s Four-Point Approach®, have broad community support, paid staff, and meet (or will soon meet) other standards.
+Our Designated Main Street Programs use the National Main Street Center’s Four-Point Approach®, have broad community support, paid staff, and meet other standards.
 Designated Main Street Programs receive several benefits from their annual membership including complimentary training admissions and funding for on-site technical assistance.

 Red Wing Downtown Main Street strives to preserve the traditional Main Street as a healthy, economically vital center of commerce and social activity for residents and visitors.
 Reinvestment in the area has helped lead to a wide variety of businesses and attractions, including restaurants, cafes, and unique shops opening and staying downtown.

-Willmar Design Center brings a great deal of activity to the area in the form of weekly outdoor markets, annual parades, outdoor art festivals, and block parties.
+Willmar Downtown Development brings a great deal of activity to the area in the form of weekly outdoor markets, annual parades, outdoor art festivals, and block parties.
 Visitors can discover many of the historic buildings within Willmar’s Main Street district by following one of the three different measured walking paths in the area.

 Winona Main Street – The Winona Main Street Program is committed to Historic Downtown Winona being the heart of their community and region, a vibrant hub of commerce, entertainment, recreation and residential life.
 Historic Downtown Winona will link the Mississippi River to the rest of their beautiful community by serving as an inviting place where residents and visitors can experience our diverse culture, celebrate the arts and preserve our architectural heritage.